-The District’s Cannabis Product Manufacturing, Distribution & Storage Permit Application Form-104 is now available.
+The District’s Cannabis Processing, Manufacturing, Distribution & Storage Permit Application Form-104 is now available.

-Cannabis Operations: Emissions of terpenes, a reactive organic compound, occur during the processing, manufacturing, distribution, storage and packaging of cannabis products.
-In addition, volatile solvent extraction cannabis manufacturing operations result in the release of reactive organic compounds.
-The District requires a permit for many cannabis operations.
-Please see our Cannabis Permitting Requirements Table for detailed information on the permitting requirements for cannabis operations.
-Depending on the size of cannabis operation, requirements such as a Best Available Control Technology (BACT) analysis and emission offsets may be required.
+Cannabis Operations: Many post-harvest cannabis operations and equipment require District permits due to the potential for issuance of air contaminants.
+Cannabis operations requiring a permit include processing (drying, trimming, curing, flash freezing, packaging, etc.), storage (including cold storage), distribution, and manufacturing (volatile extraction, non-volatile extraction, post extraction refinement, etc.).
+Depending on the size of cannabis operation, requirements such as a Best Available Control Technology (BACT) and emission offsets may be required.
 The growing and harvesting of cannabis crops is considered an agricultural operation, and therefore exempt from permit requirements pursuant to District Rule 202.D.3.

-Diesel-Fired Emergency Standby Engines: Diesel-fired emergency generator sets and firewater pumps with engines rated at 50 bhp and greater require a District permit and must also comply with the State’s Stationary Diesel Engine ATCM.
-Emergency generator sets using spark ignited engines (e.g., natural gas, propane) are not subject to the State ATCM and are exempt from APCD permitting if they are operated less than 200 hours per year, have an hour meter, and a log is maintained for each use.
+Diesel-Fired Emergency Standby Engines: Diesel-fired emergency generators and firewater pumps with engines rated at 50 bhp and greater require a District permit and must also comply with the State’s Stationary Diesel Engine ATCM.
+Emergency generators using spark ignited engines (e.g., natural gas, propane) are not subject to the State ATCM and are exempt from District permitting if they are operated less than 200 hours per year, have an hour meter, and a log is maintained for each use.
 New diesel engines are required to meet specific emission standards and typically preclude the purchase of used equipment.
 We strongly advise that you apply for and obtain your District permit prior to purchasing a new diesel engine.
 To apply for a permit, use District Form -34E, Form -34R and Form -01.
-If the diesel generator was installed prior to January 2005, then use Form -35 in lieu of Form -34E.
 For detailed information, see the District’s Diesel Engine Webpage.

 Prime Electrical Power Generation: Cannabis regulations in the County of Santa Barbara and the City of Goleta prohibit the use of fossil fueled engines for generation of prime electrical power for cannabis operations.
 Projects outside these jurisdictions must comply with the State’s Distributed Generation Regulation, and operators are strongly encouraged to contact the District if prime electrical power generation is proposed for the project.